GSMUTNSR/book_codes/README.md

 .
 The units of spherical harmonics was not standard.
 It has been corrected.
 It was not visible in previous applications.

 .
-An option involving the KKNN potential and HF calculations was wrongly handled.
-This option had never been used before.
-It has been corrected.
+The KKNN potential was not working with GSM codes.
+It was also wrongly handled with HF calculations.
+These options had never been used before.
+  It has been slightly reworked, corrected, and test files have been added.
+The GSM manual has also been modified for that matter.

 .
 Rms radii functions were not correct with standard HO-SM.
 This option had never been used before.
 It is corrected.

 .
 Errors found in the GSM and GSM-CC hybrid 1D/2D codes (rarely used codes) in proton-neutron configuration print in GSM, use of MSDHF in GSM, observables in GSM-CC.
   They are corrected.

 .
 Error found in GSM-2D with proton-neutron one-jumps put to full or partial storage.
   As it can occur only with Hamiltonian calculated on-the-fly, where proton-neutron one-jumps are also put to on-the-fly in practice, this bug was invisible.
   Added to that, it was inactive when all proton and neutron shells have the same parity, as in test files.

 .
 A bug was found in a+ a~ matrix elements : some values were missing in the output files and a+[p].a~[p] was not appearing on screen.
 It has been corrected.